Bend It Like Beckham: Plot

-18-year-old Jesminder "Jess" Bhamra is the daughter of British Indian Punjabi Sikhs living in Hounslow, London.
+Eighteen-year-old Jesminder "Jess" Bhamra is the daughter of British Indian Punjabi Sikhs living in Hounslow, London.
 Jess is passionate about football, but her parents do not support her interest, preferring that she focus on her studies.
-However, she sometimes plays in the park with boys, including her best friend, Tony, who is believed to be interested in Jess.
+However, she occasionally plays in the park with boys, including her best friend, Tony.
 Jess's family is occupied with planning for the forthcoming wedding of her older sister Pinky.

 Jules Paxton, a member of the Hounslow Harriers, a local women's amateur football team, notices Jess's football skills and befriends her, inviting her to try out for the team.
 The coach, Joe, a young Irish former player whose own career was curtailed by injuries, accepts her into the team.
 Although Jess's parents forbid her to join the team, she continues playing in secret, claiming to have a summer job when she is actually at football practice.
-When Joe learns that Jess is on the team without her parents' consent, he pleads with Mr Bhamra to allow Jess to play, but he refuses, revealing that he does not want Jess to suffer as he did when he was excluded from a cricket club because of anti-Indian sentiment.
+When Joe learns that Jess is on the team without her parents' consent, he pleads with Mr Bhamra to allow Jess to play, but he refuses, not wanting Jess to suffer as he did when he was excluded from a cricket club because of anti-Indian sentiment.

 With Pinky covering for her, Jess travels with the team to play a match in Germany; the Harriers lose after Jess fails to score a penalty kick.
-When they go out clubbing in Hamburg after the match, Jules catches Joe and Jess about to kiss.
+When they go out to a nightclub in Hamburg after the match, Jules catches Joe and Jess about to kiss.
 This strains the two girls' friendship, as Jules is also attracted to Joe.
-Furthermore, Jess's parents discover she is still playing football after her father sees a newspaper article about the Hamburg match.
-After returning, Jess visits Jules's house to try to mend their friendship but is rebuffed.
-Jules's mother, confused by overhearing parts of their argument out of context, thinks they are in a lesbian relationship.
+Furthermore, Jess's parents discover she is still playing football after her father sees a newspaper article about the Hamburg match with Jess's picture.
+After returning, Jess is grounded and later visits Jules's house to try to mend their friendship but is rebuffed.
+Jules's mother, overhearing parts of their argument, mistakenly assumes they are in a lesbian relationship.